simpleanalytics/blog/_posts/2021-02-25-ready-for-the-future.md

 image: /images/2020-05/woman-using-pc-and-android-phone-at-home-office.png
 ---

+In the last months we have been working hard to get ready for the future.
+We are also very happy with the features that are only possible all the ground work we did.
+We developed our database structure up from the ground and build on top of the fantastic work of Elastic.
+We are very grateful that we can use their open source software to grow our business to the next level.
+In this update I will walk you through all the updates we added to Simple Analytics and some background information on the choices we made.

+### Elastic

+At the time we launched the first version of Simple Analytics back in 2018 we wanted to build the prototype as fast as possible.
+That required us to use the tools we were familiar with and that included the database.
+Because of that we picked PostgreSQL and stored all page views in it.
+It worked super nice and as we grew we added caching tables with aggregated data.
+This required us to update the database schema and caching tables as we build new features.
+Not ideal if you want to rapidly iterate on your product.

+### Filtered data

+One of the most requested features was being able to filter on certain data points.
+If you would like to know which pages are popular in Germany you would expect to click on Germany and see all the other data update with Germany filtered.
+To make this possible within our previous database solution it would request much more work and way more error prone.

+### APIs

+Because we use our new database system for our APIs as well, it has been large expanded.
+As a customer you can get all the data you see in our dashboard.

 This monthly update contains 3 months in one.
 We will look back on the previous months and take a look in the future.
 For the first time we experience slower growth than normal and here we explain what we are going to do about it.

 <img loading="lazy" class="border" src="/images/2020-08/01-mmr-growth@2x.png" alt="MMR growth of Simple Analytics">